goldensang/goldensangvn/AI/FlappyBird/README.md

 	+ gravity scale is basically a value that determine how fast the bird drop to the ground
 	+ the higher the value the faster the bird falls
 - **id**: contains the bird's id, and its neuralnetwork
-- **bird**: contains the bird "physical body" and some magical number
+- **bird**: contains the bird "physical body" and its score (the score which is suppose to be displayed on the screen)
 - **score**: a.k.a the finest function, basically a duration value, the longer the bird lives the better its performance is
 - **genbird()**: generate a population of birds
 - **findbest()**: find the best bird which is described in the general idea section